-In a manner to meet the shortening of the settlement cycle to T+1 for the secondary JGB market, Japan shortened the settlement cycle (between auction and issuance dates) from T+2 to T+1 in principle for auctions as from May 1, 2018.
+In a manner to meet the shortening of the settlement cycle to T+1 for the secondary JGB market, the JGB settlement cycle (between auction and issue date)was shortened from T+2 to T+1 in principle for auctions as from May 1, 2018.

-At the same time, Japan shortened settlement cycles for coupon-bearing issues (5- to 30-year issues) coming in massive JGB redemption months (March, June, September and December) and a 2-year issue every month.
+At the same time, the JGB settlement cycle for coupon-bearing bonds (5- to 30-year bonds) issued in massive redemption months (March, June, September and December) and a 2-year bonds issued every month were shortened.